MMM360/document/启橙/SQL语句与功能.md

 			WHERE yun.userId = 'b31ec92d322f4837bc79ba03d6b55271'
 	)and yau.gender = 0
 	ORDER BY RAND() LIMIT 3

+	SELECT * FROM qc_dict WHERE typeCode = 'announcementUserType' OR typeCode = 'announcementType' OR typeCode = 'announcementAddressType' OR typeCode = 'userAnnouncementUserType'

 ##Cron表达式
 	0 15 10 * * ?     每天上午10:15触发